alexbfree/thesis/src/chapter-1.md

 #### Publications from Case Study One

-The work carried out in Case Study One has been initially published as an Extended Abstract at CHI 2019:
+The work exploring shared data interaction in Early Help carried out in Case Study One has been initially published as an Extended Abstract at CHI 2019:

 - "[Human-data interaction in the context of care: Co-designing family civic data interfaces and practices](https://doi.org/10.1145/3290607.3312998)" [@bowyer2019]